 Kitesurfing and Jet skiing

 The coastline in this part of Georgia is mainly lined with pebble beaches.
 Visitors can rent deck chairs and parasols for a small fee.
 Kitesurfing and jet skiing are also possible.

 How to get to Kobuleti

 The 350 km from Tbilisi to Kobuleti take you about 5 hours if you follow the route via Samtredia, Lanchkhuti and Grigoleti.
 If you come from the Batumi International Airport, it is a bit less than 1 hour.

 In summer there are daily minibus connections between Tbilisi and Kobuleti. and during the whole year, there are some minibus connections to Kobuleti from Batumi, Poti and Kutaisi.

 There is a small airfield in Kobuleti, but there are no scheduled flights landing there.
 The next airports are in Batumi (33 km) and Kutaisi (100 km).

-As Kobuleti is located at the railway track Samtredia - Batumi, there are regular trains fromand to Tbilisi (one train during day, one during night).
-Futrhermore there are trains to Ozurgeti and Kutaisi.
+Kobuleti is located at the railway track Samtredia - Batumi.
+There are regular trains from and to Tbilisi (one during day, one during night).
+There are trains to Ozurgeti and Kutaisi, too.